A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But the ACA changed all that.
 All individual-market plans issued since January 2014 are guaranteed issue, and rates can only be adjusted based on age (with a 3:1 ratio for adults), family size, geographical area, and tobacco use.
 Pre-existing conditions are no longer an obstacle to enrollment in the individual market.
 And although individual market coverage is limited to set enrollment periods, loss of other coverage counts as a qualifying event that triggers a special enrollment period, regardless of when it happens during the year.

-Furthermore, the ACA also provides income-based subsidies to keep premiums affordable (these subsidies have been made more robust from 2021 through 2025, under the American Rescue Plan and Inflation Reduction Act), and cost-sharing subsidies to reduce the burden of out-of-pocket costs for those with income up to 250% of the poverty level.
+Furthermore, the ACA also provides income-based subsidies to keep premiums affordable, and cost-sharing subsidies to reduce the burden of out-of-pocket costs for those with income up to 250% of the poverty level.

-Although COBRA is still around, it’s not as essential as it was before the ACA.
-It’s still certainly valued by former employees who need to keep their previous provider network, for example, but it no longer has to be the default option for people who have pre-existing conditions.
-And COBRA has to be fully funded by the ex-employee, whereas the ACA’s premium subsidies offset a significant portion of individual market premiums for 93% of the people who had Marketplace coverage in early 2024.7
+Although COBRA is still around, it's not as essential as it was before the ACA.
+It's still certainly valued by former employees who need to keep their previous provider network, for example, or who have already spent a significant amount of money in out-of-pocket costs under the employer plan and prefer not to start over with a new plan mid-year.
+But it no longer has to be the default option for people who have pre-existing conditions.
+And COBRA has to be fully funded by the ex-employee, whereas the ACA's premium subsidies offset a significant portion of individual market premiums for 93% of the people who had Marketplace coverage in early 2025.15

 In short, the ACA has opened up the entire individual market for all applicants, regardless of their medical history.
 It has reduced "job lock" by allowing people to strike out on their own as entrepreneurs without worrying about where they're going to get health insurance.
 And for most Marketplace enrollees, premium subsidies make the coverage much more affordable than it would otherwise be.